 Prior to joining Duff & Phelps in 2005, Mr. Haggerty served as a REIT portfolio manager and senior analyst at ABN AMRO Asset Management.

 Mr. Haggerty earned a B.S. from Illinois State University and an M.B.A. with distinction from DePaul University Kellstadt Graduate School of Business.
 He is a Chartered Financial Analyst® (CFA®) charterholder.
-Mr. Haggerty is a member of the CFA Institute, the CFA Society of Chicago, National Association of Real Estate Investment Trusts (NAREIT), European Public Real Estate Association (EPRA), FTSE EPRA/NAREIT Global Real Estate Series Americas Committee, and a member of the Driehaus Center for Behavioral Finance Advisory Board at DePaul University.
+Mr. Haggerty is a member of the CFA Institute, the CFA Society of Chicago, National Association of Real Estate Investment Trusts (NAREIT), the European Public Real Estate Association (EPRA), and the FTSE EPRA/NAREIT Global Real Estate Series Americas Committee.
 He began his investment career in 1996.

 Pursues the stable cash flows offered by contractual rental revenues, emphasizing REITs with strong management teams focused on long-term value creation